 (Insert Permit Authority name) FIXED PENALTY NOTICE [NAME OF PERMIT SCHEME ORDER] THE TRAFFIC MANAGEMENT PERMIT SCHEME (ENGLAND) REGULATIONS 2007 FIXED PENALTY NOTICE Number:

-Contact Tel No. PART A t Reference No.
+PA RTA

-Contact Tel No. Permi Reference No.
+Contact Tel No. Permit Reference No.

-TO: DATE OF THIS NO OTICE:
+TO: DA DATE OF THIS NOTICE:

-dd mm yy

 ADDRESS:

-OFFENCE CODE (See Part B) (NB: Only one offence code per fixed p penalty notice) :
+art B) (NB: Only one affence code p

 LOCATION:

 DATE OF OFFENCE

-DETAILS OF OFFENCE :
+DETAILS OF OFFENCE ::

-I am giving you this notice, in accordance with Part 5 of the Traffic Management Permit Scheme (England) Regulations 2007, to offer you the opportunity of discharging any liability to conviction for this fixed penalty offence by payment of a penalty.
-This means that no legal proceedings will be commenced for the offence if, subject to paragraph 3, the penalty of [£500] [£120] is paid (See Part B for instructions on methods of payment) within the period of 36 days beginning with the day on which this notice was given.
-(NB: The permit authority may extend this period in any particular case if they consider it appropriate to do so (See regulation 24(3))).
-Instead of paying the amount referred to in paragraph 2, liability to conviction for the offence may also be discharged if the discounted amount of [£300] [£80] is paid within the period of 29 days beginning with the day on which this notice was given.
-(NB: If the last day of this period does not fall on a working day, the period for payment of the discounted amount is extended until the end of the next working day (See regulation 25(3)).)
-If the discounted amount is not paid within the period set out in paragraph 3, as extended where relevant, liability to conviction for the offence may only be discharged thereafter by payment of the penalty of [£500] [£120] within the period set out in paragraph 2, as extended where considered appropriate.
-If you then fail to pay the penalty within that period, legal proceedings for the offence may be commenced against you.
-Any representations that you wish to make in relation to this notice may be addressed to
+ce, in accordance with Part 5 of the T of discharging any liability to convi

+[£120] is paid (See Part B) proceedings will be commenced for for instructions on methods of paymer The permit authority may extend the ()). nt) within the period of 36 days beginning with the day on which

+discounted amount of [£30 (NB: If the last day of this ] ount referred to in paragraph 2, liabil [[E80] is paid within the period of 2 period does not fall on a working day rking day (See regulation 25(3)).)
+19 days beginning with the day on which t his notice was given.

+for the offence may only be is not paid within the period set out discharged thereafter by payment of here considered appropriate.
+If you to menced against you. the penalty of [£500] [£120] v vithin the p seriod set out in

+5. Any representations that fixed penalty notice number you wish to make in relation to this i r stated above. notice may be addressed to at identifying the

-NAME OF AUTHORISED OFFICER (in block capitals):
+NAME OF AUTHORISE D OFFICER (in block capitals):

 DATE :